9th Infantry Division (Belgium): History

-World War II
+Second World War

 At the start of the war on 10 May 1940, the 9th division occupied one of the central sections of the Albert Canal line.
 In this position, it was not directly affected by the breakthrough at Eben-Emael for the first days of the war.
 Instead, the soldiers of the 9th witnessed fleeing civilians and advancing vanguards of the French 7th army passing through its lines.
-As a precaution, however, General Vander Hofstadt ordered the 17th and elements of the 16th regiments to take up a position along the Nete river, guarding the division's flank.
+As a precaution, however, General Vander Hofstadt ordered the 17th and elements of the 16th regiments to take up a position along the Nete River, guarding the division's flank.
 Troops from these units saw panicking units of the 6th Division passing its line, causing unrest among the troops.

 As by the evening of the 12th it was clear that the German breakthrough north of Liège could not be contained, the division was ordered to deploy behind the main line of resistance of the K-W Line.
 The 9th Division arrived by the 15th on its new sector, defending the city of Mechelen along well-prepared lines and buttressed by the fort of Walem.

-Unfortunately, after the breakthrough at Sedan the Belgian army was to retreat the K-W Line without much of a fight.
-At the new Scheldt line, the 9th Division was to take up position behind the Scheldt river just south of Ghent.
+Unfortunately, after the breakthrough at Sedan, the Belgian army was to retreat the K-W Line without much of a fight.
+At the new Scheldt line, the 9th Division was to take up position behind the Scheldt River just south of Ghent.
 The troops arrived there after much confusion on 18 May.
 At their new positions, the 8th and the 17th regiments skirmished with advance guards of the approaching Germans.